dafer45/TBTK/doc/Manual.md

 This manual does not cover all these classes and the interested developer is instead referred to the API for a more detailed description.
 However, developers are still encouraged to study this manual to understand the design philosophy behind TBTK, and to also use the already existing Solvers as inspiration when writing new Solvers.
 Doing so can significantly reduce the amount of overhead required to create a new Solver and makes it easier for other developers to use the new Solver in their own project.
-The development of new Solvers are greatly encouraged and if you are interested in doing so but have any questions, please contact Kristofer Björnson at kristofer.bjornson@physics.uu.se.
+The development of new Solvers is greatly encouraged and if you are interested in doing so but do not know where to start, please contact Kristofer Björnson at kristofer.bjornson@physics.uu.se.
 New Solvers can either be released as stand alone packages or be pulled into the TBTK library.
 In the later case the Solver will have to adhere to the main development philosophy of TBTK, but we are happy with providing help with polishing the Solver to the point that it does.